How long will THC stay in your system?

 Unfortunately, when answering the question, “How long does delta-9 stay in your system?” the solution is that it depends.
 What are you measuring?
 How often do you use it?
 How much do you use?
 How fast is your metabolism?
 All of these questions add up to the answer to the above question, which is “it depends”.
 Frustrating at best, anxiety-inducing at worst, it’s not the end of your answer.

 Delta-9 THC, an abbreviation for delta-9-tetrahydrocannabinol, is the active psychoactive ingredient in marijuana varieties of cannabis plants that causes intoxication.
+You can read our in-depth guide answering “What is Delta 9 THC” here.
 This psychoactive substance enters the bloodstream, while other portions are stored in fats and organs.
 Once it reaches the liver, it breaks down into over 80 different metabolites, which are tested for in urine, blood tests, and hair sample tests.
 Over time, both the THC and the related metabolites leave your body as waste products, specifically urine and stool.
 Though the high associated with delta-9 THC may pass within a few hours, the compounds may remain in your system from days to weeks, depending on how often it is used.

 As the main psychoactive compound in marijuana, delta-9 THC is commonly tested for in situations where drug use can be dangerous, such as companies that deal with heavy equipment, driving, manufacturing and similar aspects.
 Many businesses also require on-demand or periodic drug testing of employees for safety and liability issues.
 For that reason, it’s important to understand how long does delta 9 stay in your system.